pxlsspace/pxls-ansible/README.md

 This Ansible playbook automates the setup of a machine for running [pxls.space](https://pxls.space/), a collaborative pixel art platform.
 The playbook is designed for a target host group named "pxls"

+## Playbook Usage
+- Fill in the configuration fields in vars/main.yml
+- Add the target servers to inventory.yml
+- Execute playbook using `ansible-playbook -i inventory.yml main.yml`
+- Enjoy!

 ## Playbook Structure

 ### 1. Machine Setup